 - whether other home remedies have been successful

-Earlier diagnosis can lower the likelihood that surgical intervention will be necessary.
+Earlier diagnosis can lower the chance that surgical intervention will be necessary.

-If the symptoms experienced are too debilitating, then your physician may suggest the following:
+If the symptoms are too painful, then your podiatrist near me may suggest the following:

-- Corticosteroid injections: These steroid injections can be helpful by reducing inflammation and pain, but only a small amount of injections are typically advised, as they can harbor some nasty side-effects, such as hypertension (otherwise known as high blood pressure) and weight gain.
+- Corticosteroid injections: These steroid injections can be helpful in reducing inflammation and pain, but only a small amount of injections are typically advised.
+They can have some nasty side-effects.
+Tissue atrophy and cupsule weakness are two of them.

-- Alcohol sclerosing injections: Alcohol injections can help reduce the size of the Morton’s neuromas, as well as help reduce pain.
-Typically, only 4-7 injections are needed, and are administered about once a week.
+- Alcohol sclerosing injections: Alcohol injections can help reduce the size of the Morton’s neuromas.
+Secondly they help reduce pain.
+Typically, we need only 4-7 injections.
+We administer these about once every two weeks.

 Morton’s neuroma surgery

-When all else fails, surgery may be the only viable treatment option, though typically it would only be considered after symptoms have persisted for about a year.
+When all else fails, surgery may be the only viable treatment option.
+Although, typically we consider this after symptoms have persisted for about a year.

-The conclusive drawback to surgery is that it may result in total numbness in the toes, which can be permanent.
+The main drawback to surgery is that it may result in total numbness in the toes, which does not go away.

-The surgery aims to remove either the problematic nerve or the pressure on the nerve by making incisions on the surrounding ligaments or fibrous tissue.
+The surgery aims to remove either the involved nerve or the pressure on the nerve by making incisions on the ligament above it or fibrous tissue.

 - Dorsal approach: This method involves a top-down approach, and can lead to a quicker recovery as the patient does not receive stitches on the load-bearing bottom of their foot.

-- Plantar approach: This approach takes a bottom-up approach, and often requires that the patient take a recovery time of about 3 weeks off of their feet by using crutches.
-The scarring that can come from this procedure can cause discomfort in the future, but the incision is more precise and doesn’t require cutting of other parts of the foot.
+- Plantar approach: This approach takes a bottom-up approach.
+It often requires that the patient take a recovery time of about 3 weeks.You must remain off of your feet by using crutches.
+The scarring that can come from this procedure can cause discomfort in the future.
+Although the incision is more precise and doesn’t require cutting of other parts of the foot.